 is a white to yellowish powder.
 Traganth is an exsudate (emerging resin) of trunks and twigs of a certain shrub species (astragalus gummifer).
-The plant can reach a hight up to 2 meters and is domiciled in the Near East and in Iran.
-To obtain traganth a part of the plant must be cut and the emerging resin air-dried and subsequently collected.
+The plant can reach a height up to 2 meters and is domiciled in the Near East and in Iran.
+To obtain traganth, a part of the plant must be cut and the emerging resin air-dried and subsequently collected.
 Depending on the colour and viscosity it is divided into different quality grades.
 Because of its plant-based origin it may be permitted to be put in organic food.
 Traganth consists of polysaccharides and esters.
-The two main components are tragacanthin with a share of 60- 70 % and bassorin with a share of 30- 40 %.
+The two main components are tragacanthin with a share of 60 % - 70 % and bassorin with a share of 30 % - 40 %.
 Traganth is unsoluble in water, but is swelling as soons as it comes in touch with water.
 It is also acid and heat stable.